 The headband has a softer head spring than the test band, and can be used when testing the sound processor during longer periods.
-It is also appropriate for daily use by patients who are unsuitable for implantation but who can gain from using the sound processor as a traditional bone conductor.
+It is also appropriate for daily use by patients who are unsuitable for implantation but who can reap the benefits from using the sound processor as a traditional bone conductor.